openebs-archive/openebs-docs/docs/uninstall.md

   There should not have any entries of OpenEBS SPC.

-- Ensure that no volume or pool pods are pending in terminating state .
+- Ensure that no volume or pool pods are in terminating state .
 You can check the running status of Pods using the following command.

   ```
   kubectl get pods -n <openebs namespace>